static-frame/static-frame/doc/source/articles/upgrade.rst

 1  1.777   tau

 Having multiple ways to do the same thing is undesirable.
 StaticFrame enforces the usage of explicit constructors, creating code that is easier to maintain because function signatures are more narowly defined.
-As shown below, the default ``Frame`` constructor will not take untyped data.

->>> sf.Frame([{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}])
-Traceback (most recent call last): static_frame.core.exception.ErrorInitFrame: use Frame.from_element, Frame.from_elements, or Frame.from_records to create a Frame from 0, 1, or 2 dimensional untyped data (respectively).

-Having explicit constructors leads to lots of constructors.
-To help discover the constructors you are looking for, StaticFrame containers expose an ``interface`` attribute that lists the entire public interface of the class or instance.
+Being explicit leads to lots of constructors.
+To help find what you are looking for, StaticFrame containers expose an ``interface`` attribute that lists the entire public interface of the class or instance.

 >>> sf.Frame.interface.shape
 (388, 3)

-We can filter this table just to the constructors using a ``loc`` selection.
+We can filter this table just to the constructors by using a ``loc`` selection.

 >>> sf.Frame.interface.loc[sf.Frame.interface['group'] == 'Constructor']